dbuezas/a9-camera-ha-add-on/README.md

 Python code derived from https://github.com/intx82/a9-v720/ with these changes:

 - Added endpoint for a combined audio+video stream via ffmpeg
+- Added a web page with all devices & links
+- Added endpoint to send basic commands (flip, ir) via web page
 - Removed all features not strictly required for streaming video
 - Removed all dependencies not needed for streaming video (particularly open-cv, which doesn't run in alpine)